waggle-sensor/data-perf-tools/stardot/report/report.md

 be presented as a time difference of +2 seconds.
 Negative values are allowed if an image arrives earlier than expected.

-To be fully transparent, the Stardot's date was incorrectly set to a time in 2019.
-Strictly speaking, this does not affect the analysis we're doing, since it only depends on time between timestamps.
-However, we have decided to include summaries based on both the receiver timestamp _and_ the Stardot timestamp.

 Each summary contains two items:

 * General stats including number of images, mean, std of the time between pushes.
 * Top 20 largest times between pushes intended to help understand the worst case.

+## Results

+The results are very promising.
+The push timing seems to be unaffected in a significant way by the consumers stress testing the video endpoint.
+Most timing differences with within a few seconds of the expected 1/min push.

-Collected images are not included here but they have all been manually checked for errors and none was found.
+Images have also been manually checked and no errors were found.

-Finally, exactly _one_ out of the >1200 time gaps was 1 minute larger than expected and may have been caused by a failed FTP upload.
-Our test upload did not include any retry mechanism but this would have likely eliminated this example.
+Exactly _one_ out of the >1200 time gaps was 1 minute larger than expected and may have been caused by a failed FTP upload.
+Because this could have been caused by many factors and is a single example, it's hard to attribute this to the stress test alone.
+(Note that our test upload did not include any retry mechanism but this would have likely eliminated this example.)

+Finally, to be fully transparent, the Stardot's date was incorrectly set to a time in 2019.
+This does not affect the analysis we did since it only depends on difference in timestamps, however, we have still included summaries based on both the receiver timestamp _and_ the Stardot timestamp.

+## Data

-## Time diffs based on receiver_ts
+### Time diffs based on receiver_ts

-### General stats (diff seconds)
+#### General stats (diff seconds)
 ```
-count    1220.000000
+count    1227.000000
-mean        0.047541
+mean        0.048085
-std         2.356504
+std         2.350968
 min        -8.000000
 25%        -1.000000
 50%         0.000000